Marty1820/arch-install/README.md

 # Marty's Computer Setup [Arch]
 An arch linux installation script for my personal use.
 Works on my Frame.Work Laptop!

-Script will make btrfs with swapfile on UEFI
+Setup for Intel processor if running AMD change ucode in post_chroot Also if not on an NVME then need to remove the partition number in all the $DISK sections

-Setup for intel processor if running AMD change ucode in post_chroot
+BTRFS with swapfile on UEFI and Intel chipset

 1. `pacman -Sy git`
 2. `git clone https://github.com/Marty1820/arch-install.git`